Louis Navellier: Authorship

 Navellier has been covered by a wide range of international media.
 In addition to appearing on CNBC, Bloomberg, The Nightly Business Report, and Wall Street Week, he has been featured in Barron's, Forbes, Fortune, Investor's Business Daily, Money, Smart Money, and The Wall Street Journal.
 Most recently he was profiled in Kenneth A. Stern's book Secrets of the Investment All-Stars in the interview "Louis Navellier, A Man Who Has Beat Them All."
 He is also featured in Alan R. Ackerman's Investing Under Fire: Winner Strategies from the Masters for Bulls, Bears, and the Bewildered.

 In October 2007, Navellier's book, The Little Book That Makes You Rich, was released.
 It is part of the John Wiley & Sons “Little Book, Big Profits” series.
+Then in 2025, Louis Navellier and David Evanson published with John Wiley & Sons “The Sacred Truths of Investing: Finding Growth Stocks that Will Make You Rich.”

+Personal life

+Navellier married his wife Wendy in 1995.
+They live in Manalapan, Florida.
+Navellier has a daughter, Natalie (née Navellier) Holden (born c.
+1986) from a previous marriage.
+Natalie and her husband, Jared Holden, have three sons.
+Louis Navellier and his wife, Wendy, have a son, Chase (b.
+1996), and a daughter, Crystal (b.
+2000).
+Chase has two master's degrees from Stanford.
+Crystal graduated from Cornell, has a Masters of Fine Arts from Columbia University, and produces Navellier Market Buzz on YouTube.